Voices

 Go Through

 Each week builds on the last.
-Participants don't just consume content — they reflect, share, and practise the skills in real time with their peers.
+Participants don't just consume content, they reflect, share, and practise skills in real time with their peers.

 Reflection: Write down one thing you've been carrying that you've never named out loud.

-Participants learn how to recognise their own emotional patterns and connect them to their experiences.
-This is foundational — you can't communicate what you don't understand about yourself.
+Participants learn to recognise their own emotional patterns and connect them to their experiences.
+You cannot communicate clearly about what you don't yet understand about yourself.
+This week starts that work.

 Reflection: Three honest things about yourself you've never said in a group setting.

-Reflection: Share a short story — something real — using the storytelling structure from the session.
+Reflection: Share a short personal story using the storytelling structure from the session.

-The final online week focuses on peer relationships — how to support someone without fixing them, how to recognise when someone needs more than you can offer, and how community actually works as a protective factor for mental health.
+The final online week focuses on peer relationships: how to support someone without fixing them, how to recognise when someone needs more than you can offer, and how community works as a practical buffer against mental health decline.

 Reflection: Who in your life would benefit from you being better at this?
-Write them a message — you don't have to send it.
+Write them something.
+You don't have to send it.

 Young Nigerians